 - Distinguish men with a low risk of having aggressive prostate cancer on biopsy from those with an elevated risk

-- Reduce unnecessary biopsies and overtreatment of indolent prostate cancer, producing savings for the healthcare system and minimizing risk to patients
+- Reduce avoidable biopsies and overtreatment of indolent prostate cancer, producing savings for the healthcare system and minimizing risk to patients

 - Prompt early intervention in patients that would most benefit from timely diagnosis and treatment